There’s nothing like being in the great outdoors, whether you’re exercising around your hometown or exploring a new place.

-One of the best tips I can give you in terms of how to dress for a hike is to utilise layers.
+One of the best tips we can give you in terms of how to dress for a hike is to utilise layers.
 Usually, you can start a hike in the early morning feeling quite chilly, but then you soon warm up.

 In this case, you’d simply just subtract a layer, just like you’d add one on if the wind picked up or it suddenly started raining.